-In 1973, Frøydis sponsored memberships for Peter Damm (GDR) and Vitaly Bujanovsky (Soviet Union), both of whom lived behind the Iron Curtain and were unable to send membership dues to the US (and have since become IHS Honorary Members).
-In 1976, the effort became formalized into the West/East (WE) project, with Frøydis supplying the names of interested horn players from Eastern Europe and Western Asia.
-The members supported by the project were considered to be non-voting members and were sent The Horn Call and other selected mailings for one year.
+In 1973, Frøydis sponsored memberships for Peter Damm (East Germany) and Vitaly Bujanovsky (Soviet Union), both of whom lived behind the Iron Curtain and were unable to send membership dues to the US (and have since become IHS Honorary Members).
+In 1976, the effort became formalized into the West/East (WE) project, with Frøydis Ree Wekre supplying the names of interested horn players from Eastern Europe and Western Asia.
+Those supported by the project were considered to be non-voting members and were sent The Horn Call and other mailings for one year.

 Shortly after becoming Editor of The Horn Call in 1976, Paul Mansur paid the dues for Vladimíra Klánská and continued paying for several years.
 The following year, Vladimíra wrote a letter of thanks, enclosed this photo of her performing with her then-husband, Ivan Klánsky.
-Vladimíra was a featured artist at the 1994 IHS Symposium in Kansas City, and she is now a full regular IHS member.
+Vladimíra was a featured artist at the 1994 IHS Symposium in Kansas City, and she was a full regular IHS member for many years.